xenocrat/chyrp-markdown/README.md

 - `$parser->renderCheckboxInputs = true` to render task items as inputs instead of emoji.
 - `$parser->renderFrontMatter = false` to disable rendering of front matter blocks as code.
 - `$parser->renderOrderedToc = true` to render the table of contents as an ordered list.
+- `$parser->renderLazyMedia = true` to render video and audio with a deferred loading attribute.

 Security Considerations
 -----------------------